CERATONOVA SHASTA MONITORING STUDIES IN THE KLAMATH RIVER

 In sentinel fish exposures, fish highly susceptible to the parasite (out-of-basin rainbow trout) are placed in cages alongside fish of interest such as in-basin Chinook and coho salmon at index sites along the river for a three day exposure.
 All fishes are transported to the lab (AAHL) and monitored for infection (~ 60 days).
 Prevalence of infection and severity of infection (percent morbidity and mean days to morbidity) are recorded through visual observations and molecular assay (PCR).

-The first fish exposure in 2016 occurred April 21 at Beaver Creek (KBC) and Seiad Valley (KSV).
+The first fish exposure in 2017 occured: April 20 - 23 at Beaver Creek (KBC) and Seiad Valley (KSV).

 Filtering a water sample

 To detect and quantify waterborne stages of C. shasta, river water samples are collected at five mainstem index sites; once a week all year round at two sites (KBC and KSV) and once per week from April through October at three other sites.
 Solar-powered automatic samplers (ISCOs) collect 1L water every 2 hours for 24 hours, from which 4 1L samples are manually taken.
 Each 1L sample is filtered through a nitrocellulose membrane using a vacuum pump, and any captured DNA in 3 of the replicate samples is extracted using a kit.
 A quantitative PCR (qPCR) specific for C. shasta is used to detect and quantify any parasite DNA present.
 Cq values generated by the qPCR are converted to numbers of parasite spores per liter of water using reference samples with known quantities of spores.
 The Karuk and Yurok tribal biologists are integral to the collection and filtration of the ISCO water samples.
 Water samples are also taken in conjunction with the sentinel fish exposures; manual samples are collected on the first and last day of the exposure.